IUREDCap/redcap-etl/docs/DeveloperGuide.md

 API Documentation
 -----------------------------------

-The API documentation is programatically generated and is not stored in GitHub.
+The API documentation is programmatically generated and is not stored in GitHub.

 To generate the API documentation, execute the following command in the